sprucelabsai/sprucebot-cli/README.md

 brick-and-mortar unique is the fact that real people are interacting face-to-face.

-It's the ultimate social network, and with your skills giving me the power to facilitate amazing experiences, e-commerce doesn't stand a chance. 🌲🤖
+It's the ultimate social network, and with your skills giving me the power to facilitate amazing experiences, brick-and-mortar, ma and pa shops will live long into the future. 🌲🤖

 ### Prerequisites
 * TBD